 Find us on Twitter

 Source code https://github.com/pulsartronic/LoRaWANGatewaySC

 You can find all hardware elements here, or listed below

 Step 2: Note About the Provided PCB / Schematics

-Greyed out parts are not used in this project, they are there because this same circuit can be used in a project i am currently writing.
+Greyed out parts are not used in this project, they are there because this same circuit can be used in a project i will be working on.

 Step 3: Software